haskell/blog.haskell.org/content/fast-iteration/index.md

 rise in prominence of agentic coding.

 This article describes two techniques for fast iteration: using `ghci` to get fast feedback on the result of type checking an compilation, and speeding up builds with a careful choice of flags to `ghc` and `cabal`.
+These techniques can be run on any existing codebase.
+They don't require you to restructure your code in any way, so you can get an instant improvement to your iteration times.
 Let's dive in!

 ## `ghci`-based